-5. Complete a Department-approved training on the common health conditions that may be associated

-llectual or developmental disability.
+- 5. Complete a Department-approved training on the common health conditions that may be associated with preventable deaths in people with an intellectual or developmental disability. - 5.
+Complete a Department-approved training on the common health conditions that may be associated with preventable deaths in people with an intellectual or developmental disability.

-Verification of Provid

-Entity Responsib le for Verification:
+Entity Responsible for Verification: OD DP

-ODP

-Frequency of Ver rification:

-e and more frequently when deemed necessary by ODP. atly depending on which monitoring cycle they are
+At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
+New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-Appendix C: Par

-C-1/C-3 3: Service Specification on

-the Medicaid agency or and policies referenced in the the operating agency (if appl e specification are readily available to CMS upon request through licable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Service Type:

-Other Service 8440 100(1)(0) (1) (1) and the state of t

-As provided in 42 CFR specified in statute.
-9440.180(b)(9), the State reg quests the authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

 Service Title:

-Small Group Employm nent
+Small Group Employment ------------------------ --

 HCBS Taxonomy:

-iicbs raxonomy.

 Category 1: Sub-Category 1:

-03 Supported Er nployment 03022 ongoing supported employment, group
+03 Supported Employment 03022 ongoing supported employment, group

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Sco
+Service Definition (Scope):

-Category 4: - Sub-Category 4:
+Category 4: Sub-Category 4:

-1 1 1